florianburnel/PowerShell/SYSTEM-Add-NetworkPrinter/README.md

-# New-NetworkPrinter
+# Add-NetworkPrinter

-New-NetworkPrinter add one or several printer to the host (local).
+Add-NetworkPrinter add one or several printer to the host (local).
 Specify a list of network printers that you want to add.

 # Example